 - 보 – combination of ㅂ(B) and ㅗ(O) to become BO.
 Note these stack vertically

-There actually aren’t many combinations possible, and not that many letters to learn.
+There is a discrete number of combinations possible (it’s not infinite), and not that many letters to learn.

-It’s written left to right, is standardised with no exceptions (a few words are slurred for ease of use, but who’s going to complain about that).
-Generally, the Korean writing system a walk in the park as far as new writing systems go.
+Korean is written left to right.
+The writing system is standardised with few exceptions (a few words are slurred for ease of use, but who’s going to complain about that).

 How to learn reading/writing: An app is a good start for Hangul, like Memrise or Duolingo.
-(This is all I like apps for.)
+(Learning to read is the only thing I like apps for.)

-How hard Korean grammar is: 3/5, “Moderate”, but do lots of drills
+How hard Korean grammar is: 4/5, “Quite hard”, so do lots of drills

 - Passive and causative verbs are easy to form.
 Like “It has been written” vs “I wrote it”.
 These get pretty hard in some languages, like Arabic or Hebrew.